Chart Color Schemes

 Coburg North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects that could affect the region.
-Notable ones include Assembly Broadmeadows, Kodak Lands Redevelopment (Merri-bek Gardens Estate), Gaffney St, Coburg North, and Coburg North Village and Lincoln Mills Redevelopment.
-The following list details those most likely to be relevant.
+AreaSearch has identified 17 projects likely to affect the region.
+Notable initiatives include Assembly Broadmeadows, Kodak Lands Redevelopment (Merri-bek Gardens Estate), Gaffney St, Coburg North, and Coburg North Village and Lincoln Mills Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.